Linuxfabrik/monitoring-plugins/check-plugins/dns/README.md

 usage: dns [-h] [-V] [--always-ok] [-c CRIT] [-H HOSTNAME] [-p PORT]
            [--type {udp,udp6,tcp,tcp6}] [-w WARN]

-Performs a DNS lookup and converts a hostname to one or more IP addresses.
+Performs a DNS lookup and resolves a hostname to one or more IP addresses.
-Only the name servers configured on the machine running this check plugin (for example those visible in `/etc/resolv.conf`) will be queried - you can't query other DNS servers.
-This command works with both IPv4 and IPv6.
+Queries the name servers configured on the local machine (e.g. those listed in /etc/resolv.conf).
+Measures and alerts on the lookup response time.
+Works with both IPv4 and IPv6.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Return critical if elapsed time in ms exceeds value.
+  -c, --critical CRIT   CRIT threshold for DNS lookup time in milliseconds.
-                        Default: None
+                        Default: None.
   -H, --hostname HOSTNAME
-                        The host or ip address to check.
-Default: localhost -p, --port PORT       The port number.
-Default: 53 --type {udp,udp6,tcp,tcp6}
+                        Hostname or IP address to resolve.
+Default: localhost.
+  -p, --port PORT       Port number to query.
+Default: 53.
+  --type {udp,udp6,tcp,tcp6}
-                        Connection type.
-Can be optionally specified in order to narrow the list of addresses returned.
+                        Connection type to narrow the list of returned addresses.
-  -w, --warning WARN    Return warning if elapsed time in ms exceeds value.
+  -w, --warning WARN    WARN threshold for DNS lookup time in milliseconds.
-                        Default: None
+                        Default: None.
 ```